-Related Article: 13 Thins to Expect After Birth and Practical Tips to Heal Faster
+Related Article: 13 Things to Expect After Birth and Practical Tips to Heal Faster

 28. Amber from Cheers To Mommy Years

-With my first baby, I went into labor naturally, but it was longer and took an hour of pushing.
+With my first baby, I went into labor naturally, but it was long and took an hour of pushing.

 With my second baby I was induced, labor took a few hours less, and only 5 minutes of pushing.

-So, definitely labor was easier with second baby.
+So, definitely, labor was easier with the second baby.

 29. Kuburat from KBH Writing